-An increase in interest rates that puts homeownership out of reach for some buyers and, in some instances, makes the home a person currently owns unaffordable.
+An increase in interest rates puts homeownership out of reach for some buyers and, in some instances, makes the home a person currently owns unaffordable.
 This often leads to default and foreclosure, which eventually adds to the current supply available in the market.

-A downturn in general economic activity that leads to less disposable income, job loss, and/or fewer available jobs, which decreases the demand for housing.
+A downturn in general economic activity leads to less disposable income, job loss, and/or fewer available jobs, which decreases the demand for housing.

 Demand is exhausted, bringing supply and demand into equilibrium and slowing the rapid pace of home price appreciation that some homeowners, particularly speculators, count on to make their purchases affordable or profitable.
 When rapid price appreciation stagnates, those who count on it to afford their homes may lose their homes, bringing more supply to the market.

 - Hypothesis: The supply of housing increases as homeowners who were previously reluctant to list their homes during the pandemic feel a level of comfort as vaccines ramp up.

 The bottom line is that when losses mount, credit standards are tightened, easy mortgage borrowing is no longer available, demand decreases, supply increases, speculators leave the market, and prices fall.

 Housing Market Crash